mmikeww/AHK-v2-script-converter/README.md

 # Usage
 ## Usage 1
 1. [Download](https://github.com/mmikeww/AHK-v2-script-converter/archive/master.zip) the full repo.
 Then run the included `QuickConvertorV2.ahk` file with AHK V2
-2. Select a string in another program and press XButton1 to convert it, or paste it in the first Edit and press the convert button (Green arrow).
+2. Select a string in another program and press XButton1 to convert it, or paste it in the first Edit and press the convert button (orange arrow).
 3. When the cursor is on a function in the edit field, press F1 to search the function in the documentation.
 4. You can run and close the V1 and V2 code with the play buttons.
 5. There are also compare buttons to see better the difference between the scripts.